Welcome to best Plastic Surgeon in Delhi, Dr Juhi Agrawal

 If patients are looking to speed up the recovery process, there are some things not to do.
 Do not drink through a straw, as the suction could irritate the wound and slow recovery.
 Smoking can slow healing by depriving your body of vital oxygen needed for recovery.
 Other vices to avoid include caffeine and alcohol.
 Drink water instead because staying hydrated will speed recovery.

 Besides practicing good oral hygiene, there are a few things one can do to aid in recovery.
 Patients can use ice packs to help reduce swelling.
 By day two and after, saltwater rinses will help keep bacteria away.
+Managing pain and swelling after dental implant surgery is important to ensure comfort during the recovery period.

 Lifestyle Changes